 6. Tom Brady, Tampa Bay Buccaneers

 At age 45, Brady is preparing for his 23rd and potentially final NFL season.
-But also, the three-time NFL MVP is coming off of a season where he led the league in passing yards (5,316) and touchdown passes (43), so if he's still playing in five years, we wouldn't be shocked.
-No athlete in American sports history has had better longevity than Brady, it's truly stunning.
+The three-time NFL MVP is coming off of a season in which he led the league in passing yards (5,316) and touchdown passes (43), so if he's still playing in five years, we wouldn't be shocked.
+No athlete in American sports history has had better longevity than Brady.
+It's truly stunning.

 5. Justin Herbert, Los Angeles Chargers

 Herbert is kind of the next evolution of Stafford: If he doesn't have the strongest arm in the NFL, it's definitely in the top five.
-He's more mobile than Stafford, though, a dangerous combination.
+He's more mobile than Stafford though, which makes him a dangerous dual threat.
 The Chargers have their work cut out in perhaps the deepest division in NFL history, but they've unquestionably found a worthy successor to Philip Rivers.

 4. Joe Burrow, Cincinnati Bengals